mvasilchuk/yasem/README.md

 Yasem (Yet Another Stb EMulator) is a IPTV Set-Top-Box emulator for desktop platforms.

-**YASEM is free software licensed under the term of LGPL v2.1.
+**YASEM is free software licensed under the term of GPL v2.
 Some of its components may be licensed under different terms.**

 #### How to compile